Which Workloads Belong in Orbit? A Workload-First Framework for Orbital Data Centers Using Semantic Abstraction: 3D Reconstruction from Multi-Pass Satellite Imagery (Depth Proxy)

 \subsection{Limitations}

 This study used multi-date ortho-rectified imagery, so depth estimates are relative proxies.
 Stereo coverage was limited (11.45\%) by illumination differences and low-texture regions, and the goal is reduction characterization rather than absolute accuracy.
+Operational 3D reconstruction pipelines typically target coverage above 60--80\% using multi-angle stereo pairs; the observed 11.45\% coverage here reflects the use of multi-date imagery and is intended to demonstrate compute characteristics rather than production-quality reconstruction.